 The conceptual mind cannot reach these refined aspects of mind.
-All the concepts in the world are just built up of the bricks of one's worldly experience.
+All the concepts in the world are just built up from the bricks of one's worldly experience.
 How could such a crude and coarse apparatus as the conceptual mind reach these states?
-This is good to remember because it takes away one's trust and confidence in the conceptual mind.
+This is good to remember; because it takes away one's trust and confidence in the conceptual mind.
 We tend to put far too much trust in our ability to conceive, so much so that we waste our time arguing about concepts, about who is right and who is wrong, instead of actually embarking upon the practice that will enable us to see and know the truth beyond concepts.

-Out of faith in the Lord Buddha one's job and duty is to use that conceptual mind where it is appropriate, and drop it where it has no place, where it does not reach, and where it does not belong.
-Where it does not belong is in the realm of those states that are beyond the ordinary human experience (Uttari manussa Dhamma.): the Jhanas, the states of insight, and Nibbana.
+Out of faith in Lord Buddha, one's job and duty is to use that conceptual mind where it is appropriate, and drop it where it has no place, where it does not reach, where it does not belong.
+Where it does not belong is in the realm of those states that are beyond ordinary human experience (uttarimanussadhamma): the Jhánas, the states of Insight, and Nibbána.
 Here the conceptual mind has to be dropped.

-But first of all, this has to be taken on faith - faith in the teachings of the Buddha the Noble Disciples.
-What I mean by faith is that one values the teachings of the Buddha so much that one allows them to go inside of the mind.
-One day when one is close to concentration or insight, those teachings will come up to bear its fruit, and one will give up the conceptual mind.
+But first of all, this has to be taken on faith faith in the teachings of the Buddha and the Noble Disciples.
+What I mean by faith is that one values the teachings of the Buddha so much that one allows them to go inside the mind.
+One day, when one is close to concentration or Insight, those teachings will bear fruit, and one will give up the conceptual mind.

-That which creates conceptual entanglement is called diversification (Papanca), a coarser form of craving.
-Having given up Papanca, the mind becomes still and peaceful; one could say that the language of the self, the ego, is these thoughts and concepts and the only way one can be see this ego is first to make it shut up.
+That which creates conceptual entanglement is called diversification (papañca), a coarser form of craving.
+Having given up papañca, the mind becomes still and peaceful; one gets beyond the veil, behind the cause of the problem.
+One could say that the language of the self, the ego, is these thoughts and concepts, and the only way one can see this ego is to first make it shut up.

-So one doubts this conceptual mind and instead one develops the mind of faith in the Buddha's teaching, which says that this path can only lead one way only.
-The conceptual mind might say: "I can't do it, it's too hard for me".
-But that's the talk of the ego getting scared, the talk of Mara, who is on the defensive, rattled by our progress on the path to Nibbana.
-Instead of believing in the conceptual mind, the mind of Mara, one trusts the word of the Buddha and the advice of the Noble Disciples.
-One puts aside those conceptional doubts, lets them go, and pushes them away.
-One goes beyond them, and finds that the Buddha was wise and enlightened: he did teach the Dhamma., and that Dhamma. works.
+So one doubts this conceptual mind and instead one develops the mind of faith in the Buddha's teaching, which says that this path can lead in one way only.
+The conceptual mind might say, "I can't do it, it's too hard for me."
+But that's just the talk of the ego getting scared, the talk of Mára,3 who is on the defensive, rattled by our progress on the path to Nibbána.
+Instead of believing in the conceptual mind, the mind of Mára, one trusts the word of the Buddha and the advice of the Noble Disciples.
+One puts aside those conceptual doubts, lets them go, and pushes them away.
+One goes beyond them, and finds that the Buddha was wise and enlightened: he did teach the Dhamma, and that Dhamma works.
 This is especially clear when the mind becomes peaceful.

 Push out the conceptual mind and arouse the mind of faith.
 Let go.
 Let go of the ordering, the assessing of the situation, and the thinking of what to do next.
-Let the Dhamma. take over; and let natural course of the practise take over.
-If you have been practicing virtue, sense restraint, and mindfulness, you have the basis for concentration; so let go and let concentration happen.
-Allow the mind just to concentrate, to revert to what we might call its natural state - the seeking of satisfaction and comfort within itself rather than outside.
+Let the Dhamma take over; let the natural course of the practice take over.
+If you have been practising virtue, sense restraint, and mindfulness, you have the basis for concentration; so let go and let concentration happen.
+Allow the mind just to concentrate, to revert to what we might call its natural state the seeking of satisfaction and comfort within itself rather than outside.